motoishmz/ofxCUPS/README.md

 # ofxCUPS
-a simple wrapper of CUPS API to manipulate your printer from oF.
+ofxCUPS is a wrapper of CUPS API to manipulate your printer from oF.

-recently this addon supports the functions below:

 - printing direct from oF
 - catching errors e.g. low-toner, media tray mepty…